The Forgotten Train Station Where Time Refused to Move

 At the edge of our town, beyond the last streetlight and the quiet bus stop, stands an old train station no one uses anymore.
-It once carried workers, students, and families rushing toward somewhere else.
-Now it carries only wind, dust, and stories people refuse to say out loud.
+The forgotten train station where time refused to move once carried workers, students, and families rushing toward somewhere else.
+Now it carries only wind, dust, and stories people avoid saying out loud.

 I pass the station on my walk to school.
-I try not to look.
-The building pulls my eyes back anyway.
+I try not to look, but the building pulls my eyes back anyway.
 The roof sags under years of neglect.
 The windows stay dark.
 The clock is frozen at 6:17.
 Weeds force their way through cracks in the platform.
 Faded posters curl at the edges like tired leaves.

 Adults insist the station is empty.
 It never feels empty.
-It feels paused, as if time stopped breathing there.
+It feels paused, as if something inside is holding its breath.

-I notice something else.
 Late mornings.
 Early departures.
 The clock never changes.
 Always 6:17.
-Not faded to it.
-Not broken near it.
-Exactly there, stopped mid-thought.
+Not near it.
+Not almost.
+Exactly there.

 I tell myself the mechanism is dead.
 The explanation never settles.
 Other things keep aging.
 The weeds grow taller.
 The posters peel further each month.
-The time never drifts.
+The time does not drift.
 Not even by a minute.

 Shelter from the Rain

-One afternoon, the rain begins without warning.
-The first drops strike the pavement.
-The sky has already darkened.
-I quicken my pace, counting the remaining blocks to home.
-The rain turns heavy.
-I slow instead.
+One afternoon, rain begins without warning.
+The first drops strike the pavement, then the sky opens all at once.
+I count the remaining blocks to home.
 The station is closer.

-I hesitate at the platform edge.
-I pass this place every day without stopping.
-The thought of standing beneath the frozen clock, just for a moment, feels safer than running through the downpour.
-I step inside.
+I stop at the platform’s edge.
+I have passed this place every day without stepping inside.
+Standing beneath the frozen clock for a moment feels easier than running blind through the downpour.

 The air smells like metal and old paper.
-I notice the benches.
+The benches catch my attention.
 They are clean.
-No dust settles on them.
-No grit clings to the edges.
+No dust.
+No grit along the edges.
 Everything else looks untouched for years.
-The seats appear recently used.
+The seats look as if someone just stood up from them.

 When Time Starts Moving Again